 The second set of indicators measures the use of financial markets by individual firms.
-It presents the percentage of working capital that is financed by external sources to the firm, and a measure of the burden imposed by loan requirements measured by collateral levels relative to the value of the loans.
+It presents the percentage capital that financed working is external sources to the firm, and a measure of the burden imposed by loan requirements measured collateral bγ levels relative to the value of the loans.